 The Newborn Blood Spot Screening Programme will continue to run as normal.
 All babies in NI should be offered blood spot screening.
 This screening test, also known as the ‘heel prick test’ is routinely carried out on Day 5 of life.
 For more information discuss with your midwife or visit here.

-If you have symptoms of coronavirus do not attend for an arranged outpatient newborn hearing screening appointment.
-Contact your healthcare provider for a follow up appointment at a later time.
+Outpatients: If you, or your baby, are being tested, or have tested positive for Covid-19, or have symptoms associated with the virus, do not attend for an arranged outpatient newborn hearing screening appointment.
+In this instance, please contact your healthcare provider immediately, to arrange a follow up appointment.

 Infant feeding advice

 Breastfeeding if you have suspected or confirmed coronavirus

 Breastmilk and breastfeeding has significant benefits for mothers and babies.
 There is currently no evidence showing that the virus can be carried in breastmilk.

 The well-recognised benefits of breastfeeding outweigh any potential risks of transmission of coronavirus through breastmilk.
 Babies who are born sick and / or preterm are vulnerable and breastmilk can help to protect them from harmful diseases such as respiratory infections and necrotising enterocolitis.

 The main risk of breastfeeding if you have coronavirus is close contact between you and your baby, as you may share infective airborne droplets, leading to infection of the baby after birth.